open-metadata/OpenMetadata/docs/connectors/connectors/postgres/postgres-metadata-extraction.md

 ## **Requirements**

-Using the OpenMetadata MSSQL connector requires supporting services and software.
+Using the OpenMetadata Postgres connector requires supporting services and software.
 Please ensure that your host system meets the requirements listed below.
-Then continue to follow the procedure for setting up a MSSQL service and ingestion workflow using the OpenMetadata UI.
+Then continue to follow the procedure for setting up a Postgres service and ingestion workflow using the OpenMetadata UI.